trycourier/courier-android/README.md

 )
 ```

+`CourierActivity` and `CourierService` handle this functionality for you automatically.

 &emsp;

 ### **4. Handling Push Notifications**

-The SDK has simple functions you can override to handle when you receive or click on a notification.
+The SDK has simple functions you can override to handle when a user receives or taps on a notification.

+If you skip this step you will have to handle the following functionality yourself.

 ```kotlin
 class YourActivity : CourierActivity() {